A person thinking, sat on the sofa.

 Methylphenidate can have side effects that may affect your sex life.
 These include:

-• having a lower sex drive or finding it harder to get aroused
+• having a lower sex drive or not wanting to have sex

-• other side effects like mild hair loss that can affect your body confidence
+• mild hair loss, which can affect your body confidence

 Fertility